- 1 Alternating Current Class 12 Completes Notes

-Since the inductor consumes no power but helps to reduce the voltage, hence heat produce is very small.
+Since the inductor consumes no electric power but helps to reduce the voltage, hence heat produce is very small.
 This is the main advantage of the choke coil.

 The transformer is used to produce high AC voltage from a low voltage AC source or to produce low AC voltage from a high AC voltage source.

 Transformer works on the principle of mutual induction.

 Construction of Transformer

 Two copper coils are bounded at the two arms of the laminated soft iron core.
 One of the coils is connected to an AC source and it is called primary and another coil is connected to an external circuit and is secondary.

 Due to the electric current in the primary circuit, the soft iron core gets magnetized since the electric current in the primary circuit varies with time.
 Hence magnetic field and magnetic flux associated with coil vary with time.